SmartGridready/SmartGridready.github.io/docs/_sources/content/getting-involved.rst.txt

 See :ref:`sgr-declaration` for detailed instructions.

+.. _communicator_suppliers:

-:term:`Communicator` suppliers
+:term:`Communicator` Suppliers
 ------------------------------

 As a supplier of :term:`Communicator` devices that are subject to energy management such as :term:`EMS` or :term:`Flexibility Manager` systems you can:

-* Integrate the :term:`CommHandler` library into your device software to communicate with SmartGridready :term:`Products` using a generic API.
+* Integrate the :term:`Communication Handler` library into your device software to communicate with SmartGridready :term:`Products` using a generic API.
 See :ref:`commhandler-libraries` for details.

 * Make use of the :term:`Intermediary` to communicate with SmartGridready :term:`Products` through a generic REST-API.
   See :ref:`intermediary` for details.

 * Apply for SmartGridready declaration label for your :term:`Communicator` device.
 See :ref:`sgr-declaration` for details.

+.. _software_developers:

 Software Developers
 -------------------